Polar coordinate lattice Boltzmann modeling of compressible flows: Non-equilibrium characteristics in two specific cases

 Secondly, we study the contours of the actual distribution function in two-dimensional velocity space ($v_{r}$,$v_{\theta}$).
-It's clear that the values of $\mathbf{\Delta}^*_{2,r \theta}$ in Fig.\ref{Fig19} (a) and Fig.\ref{Fig19} (i) equal to zero, which implies that the contours of the actual distribution function at the rarefaction and the shock waves ought to be symmetric in $v_{r}$ or/and $v_{\theta}$.
-With in mind that $f(v_{\theta })$ is symmetric at the two interfaces, we can confirm that the $v_{r}$ coordinate axis is the symmetric axis for the contour.
-Figures \ref{Fig19}(d) and (l) show consistent information. $\mathbf{\Delta}^*_{2,r \theta}$ in Fig.\ref{Fig19} (e) shows a positive peak, which implies that, at the material interface, the contour is not symmetric around the $v_{r}$ or $v_{\theta}$ coordinate.
+It's clear that the values of $\mathbf{\Delta}^*_{2,r \theta}$ in Fig.\ref{Fig19} (a) and Fig.\ref{Fig19} (i) equal to zero, which implies that the contours of the actual distribution function at the rarefaction and the shock waves ought to be symmetric about $v_{r}$ axis or/and $v_{\theta}$ axis.
+With this mind that $f(v_{\theta })$ is symmetric at the two interfaces, we can confirm that $v_{r}$ axis is the symmetric axis of the two contours.
+Figures \ref{Fig19} (d) and (l) show consistent information. $\mathbf{\Delta}^*_{2,r \theta}$ in Fig.\ref{Fig19} (e) shows a positive peak, which implies that, at the material interface, the contour is not symmetric about the $v_{r}$ or $v_{\theta}$ axis.
 Because the shear viscous effects are pronounced, the actual distribution function is relatively complex.
 Figure \ref{Fig26} shows, from left to right, the sketches of contours of the actual distribution function at the interfaces of rarefaction, material and shock.

 Finally, by combining the results of the above two steps, we obtain the qualitative curves for the actual distribution functions at the three interfaces.
 The sketches are shown in Fig.\ref{Fig27}.
-Figures (a)-(c) are for the rarefaction wave, the material interface and the shock front, respectively.
+Figures (a)-(c) are for the rarefaction front, the material interface and the shock front, respectively.
 It should be pointed out that, since only $7$ moment relations are used in the current LB model, only part of the information on the actual distribution function can be qualitatively recovered.